 - Cherry tomatoes

 Indeed, I love nothing more than to reach out of my kitchen window to pick some cherry tomatoes or strawberries that are conveniently hanging there.

 Herbs too are best situated near your kitchen.AeroGarden Miracle-Gro Gourmet Herb Growing Kit Review

-Plant baskets for summer during April.All Summer Blooming Flowers
+Plant baskets for summer during March and April.All Summer Blooming Flowers

 If you have a greenhouse they can live in there until all danger of frost is over, placing them outside in May

 If planting winter baskets then suitable plants are